Ching He Huang

-Ching-He Huang (黃瀞億 (Huáng Jìngyì, Huang^{2} Ching^{4}-i^{4}); (born 8 April 1978), often known in English-language merely as Ching, is a Taiwanese-born British food writer and TV chef.
+Ching-He Huang (黃瀞億 (Huáng Jìngyì, Huang^{2} Ching^{4}-i^{4}); born 8 April 1978), often known in English simply as Ching, is a Taiwanese-born British food writer and TV chef.
 She has appeared in a variety of television cooking programmes, and is the author of nine best-selling cookbooks.
 Ching is recognized as a foodie entrepreneur, having created her own food businesses.
 She has become known for Chinese cookery internationally through her TV programmes, books, noodle range, tableware range, and involvement in many campaigns and causes.

 Early life

 Born in Tainan, Taiwan, Ching spent most of her early childhood (up to age six) in South Africa, before her parents moved to London, England, when she was 11 years old.
 Educated at Queen Mary and Westfield College of the University of London, England, and Bocconi Business School in Milan, Italy, Ching graduated with a first class economics degree and set up her own food businesses, Fuge Foods, which was dissolved in 2014 with final abbreviated accounts for the year ended 30 June 2008.